ferpb/mininet-v2/README.md

 ## Setup

-First, you can install the dependencies using a virtual environment:
+First, you can install the dependencies using a virtual environment.
+This setup has been tested with Python 3.10:

 ```
 python3 -m venv env